Welcome to the website of the Hangleton and Knoll Project.

 - 17th December 2020 : Between July and September 2020, we completed a Council tenant- and leaseholder-targeted door knock of Hangleton, Knoll and Ingram estates, to find out what learning, IT and employment opportunities residents would like to see available.
 Our report details the process and outcomes of the consultation, and some of the community learning courses we have already delivered in response to the needs identified by our residents

-- 10th December 2020 : HKP work with Sussex University as part of the Ignite programme: a model of good practice for the City in Arts/Community relationships
+- 10th December 2020 : HKP worked with Sussex University as part of the Ignite programme: a model of good practice for the City in Arts/Community relationships

 - 23rd November 2020 : Papers from the 18 November 2020 West Area Health Forum, including the Public Health presentation slides and the draft Minutes of the meeting

-- 11th October 2020 : NHS England funded a test the concept project to see what the impact might be of working with community volunteers to deliver Public Health messages on cancer screening and testing.
-Our report is here
+- 11th October 2020 : Our report on the outcomes of our NHS England-funded "test the concept" project to explore the impact of working with community volunteers to deliver Public Health messages on cancer screening and testing

-- 16th June 2020 : HKP Emergency food hub: In these challenging times, with the help of some amazing Community Volunteers and in Partnership with The Brighton and Hove Food Partnership as well as Brighton and Hove City Council, St Richards have been hosting and emergency food hub.
-Read the article here.
+- 16th June 2020 : An article about the emergency food hub established at St Richard's, thanks to the help of some amazing community volunteers and in partnership with The Brighton and Hove Food Partnership and Brighton and Hove City Council.

-- 18th May 2020 : We have produced a COVID-19 Community Support newsletter with information and contact details for available community, citywide, and national support available at this time.
+- 18th May 2020 : Our COVID-19 Community Support newsletter with information and contact details for available community, citywide, and national support available at this time.

-- 24th April 2020 : Young people working with our Youth Team create the Lockdown Lowdown eZine, about their experiences during the coronavirus lockdown, and share some coping strategies.
+- 24th April 2020 : Young people work with our Youth Team create the Lockdown Lowdown eZine, about their experiences during the Coronavirus lockdown, and share some coping strategies.

-- 29th February 2020 : A collaborative project between Benfield Valley Healthcare Hub and The Hangleton and Knoll Project, to support local residents within Hangleton and Knoll to access free period products to help alleviate period poverty.
+- 29th February 2020 : A video about the S-card Scheme: a collaborative project between Benfield Valley Healthcare Hub and The Hangleton and Knoll Project, to support people in Hangleton and Knoll to access free period products to help alleviate period poverty.
 This animation was funded by NHS England and NHS Improvement’s Sharing and Celebrating Patient and Public Involvement in Healthcare community grant.

-- 29th February 2020 : How the patients at Benfield Valley Healthcare Hub (who are also Health Champions of the West Area Health Forum) helped to update the GP Surgery's website to make it easier for patients to find the information they needed.
+- 29th February 2020 : An animated story of how the patients at Benfield Valley Healthcare Hub helped to update the GP Surgery's website to make it better for patients.
 This animation was funded by NHS England and NHS Improvement’s Sharing and Celebrating Patient and Public Involvement in Healthcare community grant.

-- 13th October 2019 : We have published a Community Information Booklet with all kinds of useful information on services, groups and activities in the Hangleton and Knoll area.
+- 13th October 2019 : Our Community Information Booklet containing a range of useful information about services, groups and activities in the Hangleton and Knoll area.

-- 5th July 2019 : ‘Your Life’ was a successful pilot we ran to support older people on retirement to think about their choices, this will now run as an annual course as part of the Ageing Well funded programme
+- 5th July 2019 : Our report of the successful ‘Your Life’ pilot pilot we ran to support older people on retirement to think about their choices, funded by Ageing Well.

-- 22nd November 2018 : See the 2018 Report of Public Health on Arts and Wellbeing citing HKP work as a model of good practice available to download here
+- 22nd November 2018 : The 2018 Report of Public Health on Arts and Wellbeing citing HKP's work as a model of good practice.

-- 31st October 2018 : Hosted by Hangleton and Knoll Community Action, Hangleton and Knoll are now a designated neighbourhood area with Brighton and Hove City Council.
-For more information the Neighbourhood Action Plan is available to download here
+- 31st October 2018 : Hosted by Hangleton and Knoll Community Action, Hangleton and Knoll is now a designated neighbourhood area with Brighton and Hove City Council.
+For more information, please see our Neighbourhood Action Plan

 - 25th July 2018 : The achievements of the Brighton and Hove Youth Collective are celebrated in this publication